 Newcomers Strategies

-What do you do when your new students does not speak English?
+What do you do when your new students do not speak English?
 Where do you begin?
-When brand new English language learners first enter your school, it can be overwhelming for the teachers responsible for their instruction.
+When brand new multilingual learners (ML) first enter your school, it can be overwhelming for the teachers responsible for their instruction.
 It's hard to know what to do first.
 Here are some activity-based tips to get you started.
 Read these tips to help you get your English language learners off to a good start.

 Set up a language learning center